JamesRMathis/ISEF-Project/journal/JOURNAL.md

 ## 10/5/23

 I'm trying to add the break keyword to the functions but that is proving much more difficult than I thought.
 I have to make sure that the break is actually contained within a loop, but the structure of my program is making this difficult.
 The functions that generate random statements are all designed to work independently from each other but I need to know the context of the break statement in order to determine whether it is valid or not.
 I'm going to have to rethink the structure of my program.

+## 10/11/23
+The function generator can now put break statements in loops.
+I had to slightly change the structure of the program to make it work.
+The program now has a global "code" variable that can be accessed by all functions where the code is stored.
+The function that generates the break statements now has access to the code and can determine whether the break statement is valid or not.

+## 10/12/23
+I made the loops and if statements use variables in their conditions.
+These variables need to have already been assigned, otherwise the program will crash.
+The way I found to do this is by using regex to search the global code variable for all variable assignments with the expression "var_\d*".
+This gets every time a variable is used, so I had to cast it to a set to make every item unique.
+I used this same technique to extend the assignment function to include "+=", "-=", "*=", and "/=".

+## 10/13/23
+I edited the conditional and loop functions to have more than one statement inside of its block.
+This was much harder than I anticipated, as it involved using recursion.
+I have to limit it to using a max of 3 statements within a block, otherwise the program will hit the maximum recursion depth.

+## 10/16/23
+I had to revert back to a previous version.
+It seems that by making the functions closer to what you would see in a regular Python function, the chance of getting a random function that never halts becomes almost zero.
+This is likely because most programming languages aren't built to purposefully create non-halting functions.
+The only way to avoid this is to limit the realism of the functions, so I reverted back before the loops and ifs used variables.

+## 10/17/23
+The final step in my project is just to review the potentially non-halting programs.
+I want to have at least 200 functions in total with a roughly even distribution for maximum training efficiency.
+I currently have 80 halting functions and 20 non-halting.